 Liver, Heart, Tongue, and Oxtail = $2/lb

-Beeves are delivered for processing and can be picked up at either J & J processing in Pierce City, MO or at Lockwood Packaging in Lockwood, MO.
+Beeves are delivered for processing and can be picked up at either J & J processing in Pierce City, MO or at Cloud’s in Carthage, MO.

 Meat sold by the cut is processed at Lockwood Packaging and is available for pickup at the farm by appointment and at the Monett Farmers Market.
 Pickup time can be any day of the week.
 Call or email to set up an appointment.